 We definitely recommend you to check out the city itself.
 Grab your friends and family and go wandering to the city centre, the beautiful and lively old town.

-Due to its history (Lagos is an ancient maritime town with more than 2000 years of history), it has a great abundance of historical sites and an intricate Moorish architecture.
+Due to its history (Lagos is an ancient maritime town with more than 2000 years of history), it has a great abundance of historical sites and intricate Moorish architecture.

 In the main street and around the city centre you will find many restaurants with friendly terraces and coffee shops, and of course the boutique shops where you can buy bikinis and souvenirs.